webOSArchive/webos-docs/docs/thingstotry.md

 ## Websites

 More and more websites are moving to newer encryption over HTTPS as the only way to access the site.
-On webOS 2.2.4, you can work-around this with a [proxy](proxysetup.md).
+On webOS 2.2.4 and above, you can work-around this with a [proxy](proxysetup.md).
 With old versions you are more limited.
 Here are some common websites that work, or ways to work around:

 ### Common Sites
 * **Google** still works on all devices

-* **YouTube**'s website no longer works, but there's an app for that called [MeTube](#youtube), or you can try a retro-friendly Invidious provider.
+* **YouTube**'s website no longer works, but there's an app for that called [MeTube](#youtube), or you can try a retro-friendly <a href="https://invidious.io/" target="_blank">Invidious</a> provider.

 * **Reddit** <img src="../images/reddit.png" align="right" style="padding-left: 8px">still works with an [HTTPS proxy enabled](proxysetup.md) on all devices through <a href="http://old.reddit.com" target="_blank">http://old.reddit.com</a> or the excellent IAmA Reddit App - <a href="https://preware.pivotce.com/package/com.tehtorq.reddit-hb" target="_blank">Homebrew</a> and <a href="http://appcatalog.webosarchive.com/showMuseumDetails.php?search=iama&app=10842" target="_top">App Catalog</a> versions are available.
 Reddit videos can also be watched in [MeTube](#youtube)